 • Koji Kobayashi Department of Medical Technology, Kitasato Junior College of Health and Hygienic Sciences, 949-7241, Niigata, Japan

-• Y. Kosuge Department of Medical Technology, School of Nursing and Medical Care, Yokkaichi Nursing and Medical Care University, 512-8045, Mie, Japan
+• Yuuko Kosuge Department of Medical Technology, School of Nursing and Medical Care, Yokkaichi Nursing and Medical Care University, 512-8045, Mie, Japan

-• K. Akazawa Department of Medical Informatics, Niigata University Medical and Dental Hospital, 951-8510, Niigata, Japan
+• Kohei Akazawa Department of Medical Informatics, Niigata University Medical and Dental Hospital, 951-8510, Niigata, Japan

 DOI: